meditationstuff/protocol_1/index.md

 * "lack of reference points" https://twitter.com/peak_valley_pea/status/1716500738841452941 [Last accessed: 2023-10-23]
 * "I didn't know it could be that good, and it's too late or now impossible for that for me."
 * 'Maybe, gently: Try to temporarily treat other parts of you as "completely drained of *your* volition."
 Disclaimed (and eventually reclaimed) volitionality.
 And then you can only make suggestions, requests, ask question, etc., across an "interface" presented by that "part."' https://twitter.com/meditationstuff/status/1360399334068674562
+* interdependence scratch notes:
+	* Objects driven by world not self (nor other injected if it’s their self object)
+	* Indulgence
+	* Narcissism
+	* Self-indulgent or interdependent?
+	* “Having a thing” interfering with interdependence
+	* Sort of “finish” or “complete”spending time on yourself and then attention and time outward doesn’t cost anything, sort of.
+	* Plus love as solving puzzle of giving to get, and giving without dissolution.
+	* Radical understanding of embeddedness all the way down produces new total life solutions
+	* Reality sort of refactors as self unravels and reravels to afford this
+	* interpersonal interdependence buddhism for westerners book
+* flawed pith instructions draft:
+	* Get out of the way
+	* Let yourself be moved
+	* Allow spontaneous effort
+	* Help yourself out/help out the body (e.g. yawn, sigh, stretch)
+	* Monitor/&#8203;choose \[active] safety
+	* Choose/&#8203;allow effortlessness
+	* Choose/&#8203;allow surrender
+	* Choose/&#8203;allow receptivity
+	* Allow/&#8203;\[surrender to] reverie
+	* Suffer, enjoy, try to enjoy any suffering
+	* Surrender unto death, worthlessness / what would it mean if you were not the most important thing?
+De-centering without devaluing / you are not the most important thing you are.
+	* Don’t try to achieve, to accumulate, succeed, \[sic]

 end "misc pith"